-In addition to multi-node fulfillment, Whiplash has invested heavily in sustainability strategies to lower our carbon footprint across our network.
+In addition to multi-node fulfillment, Port Logistics Group has invested heavily in sustainability strategies to lower our carbon footprint across our network.
 This includes the use of solar power for our warehouses, sustainable packaging solutions, and automatic lighting to reduce waste and energy usage.

 One of the toughest parts of being a retailer is that demand is always changing; as we move between seasons and holiday periods, the peaks and troughs associated with each make it extremely challenging to plan and execute a year-round fulfillment strategy.